 I like the way in His teachings, Jesus used different analogies to reach different sets of people depending on their background.
 So I’m going to try this technique here in case you don’t get what I am talking about.
 You are in a boat with some of your friends.
 You are out at sea and the sea is suddenly raging.
 Some of you are frantically rowing, trying desperately to get to dry land.
 Some are just sitting watching you and might even be snickering.
 They are not helping and you know your life is in danger if you just let them sit there.
 Would you be OK with that?
 Some others on the boat are not only not rowing, but they are using the available oars to dig holes in the boat!
 That is actual sabotage!
 Would you be OK with that too?
 I bet not, so you need to make a decision.

 You try to plant beautiful flowers with friends but each time you plant one, they walk behind you and uproot them.
 What do you do?
-Another friend not only uproots your flowers, but puts a choking, useless vine in its place.
+Another friend not only uproots your flowers but puts a choking, useless vine in its place.
 Sabotage again!
 So what do you do?
 I repeat, get rid of the baggage.

 So I say, take stock of your life.
 Start a spring clean of your life and rid yourself of anything and everything that adds no value.
 Do it.
 It might just save your life!

 What about as it relates to your finances?
 Do you feel like you are actually drowning in a whirlpool because you have too much on?
 Take stock of your own personal finances and take control.
-Decrease your spending on stuff that you just gather but that are not necessary.
+Decrease your spending on stuff that you just gather but that is not necessary.
 If you read this post you will begin to make changes that will see you simplifying your life and helping others to do the same.

 Sign up below to receive 101 tips to help with your personal finances.
 Can you imagine?
 101 tips!
 And they are all doable.
 If you are interested, we will also share our weekly newsletter with you on some of the ways we are living a simplified life.